 Our Heat Wave Pro, the jute and denim material with foil on each side, works extremely well between the headliner and roof of a car.
 Besides having a very high thermal value, it also does a good job of absorbing sound.
 That’s a bonus, especially if your car has a great audio system.

 For even better results, you could install our hydrophobic melamine foam product – it’s called Mega Zorbe.
 Mega Zorbe has better acoustical properties as well as a high thermal resistance.
+We also offer closed cell foam sheets that are a little more durable and also have a high r-value.

 This is an absolute must if you have an expensive paint job.
 Otherwise, engine heat will ruin the paint several years early.
 First, apply our Damplifier on the metal surface of the hood, and then install Mega Block or Heat Wave Pro to reflect radiant heat.
 You’ll cut down on engine noise, while making the top of your hood cool to the touch.